cerisara/mousetodon/README.md

 I've decided to implement my own android client for mastodon.
 The features that are not available on other apps and that I want to have are:

-- language detection: a first version is already up and running, but it consumes too much RAM, so I want to implement another lightweight version of it;
+- language detection: a first version is already up and running, but it consumes lots of RAM, so I plan to implement another lightweight version of it;
-- multiple logins: when you have several accounts on several instances, it is convenient to be able to quickly switch from one account to another;
+- multiple logins: when you have several accounts on several instances, you can quickly switch from one account to another;
-- support for older devices (well, apart from the language detection feature); I would like to make an app that works on an old 2.3.3 android;
+- support for older devices (well, assuming the language detection feature is off !); my app is designed to work on an old 2.3.3 android (and all more recent androids as well, of course);
 - very simple compilation process, as few external dependencies as possible.
-I must be able to compile it on an android smartphone (without any PC).
+I must be able to compile it on an android smartphone (without any PC: yes, it's possible !).